Yiyun-Liang/React-Boilerplate/README.md

-# Hello React

-A simple web app that renders user input such as names and messages using nested React components and states.
 # React-Boilerplate

+A simple boilerplate app for React Projects.